jasongoodwin/topics/README.md

 # Usage

-The server listens on `0:0:0:0:8889` by default, or you can pass in a single argument when starting the application:
+The server listens on `0.0.0.0:8889` by default, or you can pass in a single argument when starting the application:
 `cargo run 127.0.0.1:7777`

 ## How To Follow Along

-You can test the server by using eg `telnet` as it's not installed by default anymore.
+You can test the server by using `telnet`.
-DYOR on the security implications.

-https://formulae.brew.sh/formula/telnet
+(you may need to brew install telnet) https://formulae.brew.sh/formula/telnet

 Once you have telnet installed, you can connect to the server like so via terminal: